Busto Arsizio: Sport

 Busto Arsizio is the host for the Federazione Italiana Sport Croquet, the lawns being located at the Cascina del Lupo Sporting Centre just outside the city.

-Pro Patria Calcio football club plays in Busto Arsizio at the Carlo Speroni Stadium.
+Pro Patria football club plays in Busto Arsizio at the Stadio Carlo Speroni.

 The football team has qualified for access to the Serie B National Championship many times, but the team has not been part of the division since 1965–1966.

 Pro Patria A.R.C.
 Busto Arsizio is the athletic society.

 Yamamay Busto Arsizio is the main volleyball society of the city and plays in the first national division.

 One of the most important athletes of Busto Arsizio is Umberto Pelizzari, born on August 28, 1965, widely considered among the best freedivers of all time.
 Other important athletes are the former twirling world champion Chiara Stefanazzi and the former footballers Carlo Reguzzoni, Antonio Azimonti, Aldo Marelli, Egidio Calloni, Natale Masera and Michele Ferri.

-Busto Arsizio is also the city where the Italian volleyball player Caterina Bosetti is born.
+Busto Arsizio is also the city where the Italian volleyball player Caterina Bosetti was born.